isis-group/vast/documentation/source/techinfo.rst

 Supported file formats
 ----------------------

 As mentioned in the :ref:`dependecies`-section vast supports all file formats as the isis project does.
-With version **0.4.2** of isis vast supports the following file formats:
+With version **0.4.2** of isis these are:

 +--------------+----------+----------+
 | File format  | Readable | Writable |